 - Made of individual plasma cells.
 Like CRT, the screen is coated with phosphors that glow, but instead of being excited by electrons, they glow from plasma generated in the plasma cell.

 - Based on the same principle as the neon light; early plasma screens were monochrome and glowed with the bright red-orange color of neon.

 - Usually very bright with the highest contrast available.

 - Thin profile.

 - Very good black levels (Effectively 0); the Pioneer Kuro line even has its main selling point right in the name!

 - Discrete pixels, thus only the native resolution can be displayed clearly.
+The issue with this is that they tend to produce blurry images if a non-native resolution is fed to the display.
 On the flip side, it eliminates geometry issues.

 - Subject to image burn-in, though modern displays aren't as bad as early ones.

 - As of 2014, pixel density appears limited.
 One needs to buy a 50" TV before reaching 1080p.

 Current display technologies